hgeorge82/Circuit-Python/README.md

 # Overview of assignment
-The goal of this assignment is to get an rgb led to fade using classes.
+The goal of this assignment is to get an RGB led to fade using classes.
 Overall I think the assignment was easy once I got the hang of it.
 I had a few problems with the code.
 Lines of code wouldn't correspond with the class.py or the main.py and the fade function never worked.
-In order to solve this problem I asked around for help until Miriam helped solve the problem.
+In order to solve this problem, I asked around for help until Miriam helped solve the problem.